Alex313031/thorium/README.md

 - 'args.list' contains an alphabetical list with descriptions of all possible build arguments.
 - To build, run `autoninja -j8 -C out/thorium chrome chrome_sandbox content_shell -d stats` *The -j# can be changed to limit or increase the number of jobs (generally should be the number of CPU cores on your machine), and the -d stats at the end just shows better verbose stats during compiling.
 You could also append chromedriver (the releases have chromedriver) after content_shell to build chromedriver, the selenium compatible browser fuzzing library.*
 - To install, copy/paste the contents of your *out/thorium* dir to a good location i.e. *$HOME/bin/thorium*. **RECOMMENDED - Copy and run clean.sh within this dir to clean up build artifacts**.
 Then you can just run the browser with `~/bin/thorium/chrome`, the content_shell with `~/bin/thorium/content_shell`, or chromedriver with `~/bin/thorium/chromedriver`.
-- **Proper Install:** To install with a .deb, dont copy the contents of *out/thorium*, instead run <br/> `autoninja -C out/thorium/ "chrome/installer/linux:unstable_deb"` A nice .deb file will now be in *out/thorium* and you can install it with `sudo dpkg -i *.deb` It will be called 'thorium-browser-unstable_$VERSIONNUMBER_amd64.deb', and will be installed to */opt/chromium.org/chromium/*. \
+- **Proper Install:** To install with a .deb, dont copy the contents of *out/thorium*; instead run <br/> `autoninja -C out/thorium/ "chrome/installer/linux:unstable_deb"` A nice .deb file will now be in *out/thorium* and you can install it with `sudo dpkg -i *.deb` It will be called 'thorium-browser-unstable_$VERSIONNUMBER_amd64.deb', and will be installed to */opt/chromium.org/chromium/*. \
-&nbsp;&nbsp; NOTE: To get back to "Trunk", i.e. to revert all changes in order to build vanilla chromium, just run `trunk.sh` again. \
+&nbsp;&nbsp; NOTE: To get back to "Trunk", i.e. to revert all changes in order to build vanilla chromium, just run `./trunk.sh` again. \
-&nbsp;&nbsp; NOTE: To compile without AVX, simply go to *//chromium/src/build/config/compiler/BUILD.gn*, search for *mavx* (there's only two <br/> &nbsp;&nbsp; lines), and replace *mavx* with *msse3*.
+&nbsp;&nbsp; NOTE: To compile without AVX, simply go to *//chromium/src/build/config/compiler/BUILD.gn*, search for *mavx* (there's only two <br/> &nbsp;&nbsp; lines), and replace *mavx* with *msse3*, then remove the lines right under both of those that contain *"-ffp-contract=fast",*

 &minus; Thanks to https://github.com/robrich999/ for some info that went into this project.\
 &minus; Also thanks to https://github.com/bromite/bromite, https://github.com/saiarcot895/chromium-ubuntu-build, https://github.com/Eloston/ungoogled-chromium, and https://github.com/GrapheneOS/Vanadium for patch code.